 What is the difference between Prime Rib and Ribeye Steaks?

 The standing rib roast is a roast with more muscle and fat.
-Ribeye is a steak cut from the prime rib roast.
+Ribeye is a steak cut from the prime roast.

-You need only four ingredients to slow-roast a prime rib!
+You need only four ingredients to slow-roast beef!
 We use simply salt, pepper, and olive oil.
-The important part is having the perfect cut of beef to roast to make the best prime rib recipe.
+The important part is having the perfect cut of beef to roast to make this recipe.

 - 8 lb.
 Certified Angus Beef® brand Boneless Rib Roast

 - 1 Tbsp.
 Kosher salt